All posts

 Your Baby's Data Should Work With AI — Not Against It

 Most baby tracker apps charge you for 'AI insights' that lock your data away.
-BabyLog takes a different approach: your data, your AI, your choice.
+BabyLog takes a different approach — a transparent prompt-builder modal lets you see exactly what's about to leave your device, toggle parts on or off, and send it to any AI you already trust.

-Here's something that bothers us about most baby tracking apps: they collect detailed data about your baby's feeding, sleeping, and nappy patterns — and then charge you a subscription to see what that data means.
+Here's something that bothers us about most baby tracking apps: they collect detailed data about your baby's feeding, sleeping, and nappy patterns — and then lock both the insights and the raw data inside their own app.

 The "AI insights" these apps sell are usually simple trend charts and pattern summaries.
 The kind of analysis you could get in seconds by pasting your data into any AI assistant.
 But you can't, because they won't let you export it.